younata/coz-e/src/build_log/chapter_4.md

 Status: Temporary firewall complete.
 Permanent firewall is cut out, but need to figure out how to handle the blind screws.

 I have built a temporary firewall, and I have also made the cuts for the permanent firewall.
 I'm delaying further work while I figure out how best to handle the blind screws.
 The way you're supposed to secure these is essentially by applying a bunch of flox and hoping that the epoxy holds - has been known to cause a ton of issues, because the flox does not handle torque well.
 There are a couple possible solutions.
 One is to use hex bolts and chisel out a recess for the bolt heads.
 Another is to use <a href="http://www.cozygirrrl.com/clickbonds.htm" data-proofer-ignore>clickbonds from cozygirrrl</a>.
 A third is to wrap a metal thread around the screws.
-I'm leaning towards using hex bolts, but haven't fully decided yet.
+After some deliberation, I decided to go with hex bolts.
+I order a bunch of AN4-6A hex bolts from Aircraft Spruce (25/32" nominal length, 3/16" grip length, cadmium plated, undrilled), and will be finishing the firewall with them once they arrive.

 Temporary firewall, cut from a large 4x8 sheet of 1/8 inch birch ply I got from a big box store.
 It's terrible wood, but that doesn't matter because it's not going to fly.
 ![The temporary firewall](/assets/images/build_log/chapter_4/temporary_firewall.jpg)